xuj18/BioMe_weight_project/README.md

 However, this is not a program that could run it by itself.
 Feel free to copy and modify the script to fit your own dataset.

+In addition, the PheWAS summary statistics of weight trajectory is included in the tar.gz file

-Please cite "xxxx" if you use any of the R code for weight trajectory classification in your cohort/Biobank
+Please cite "xxxx" if you use any of the R code for weight trajectory classification in your cohort/Biobank, or if you used the weight trajectory PheWAS summary statistics in your study

 You can plug in your data (replace the your_data dataset, which is a place holder)